Who is this crazy lady?

 Then we moved to a little stone house on a cul-de-sac and it was OK to have a pet.
 And so we got a dog.
 A big dog.
 Well, he wasn't big when we got him but he grew.
 He was a beautiful German Shepherd named Rebel.
 He loved Happy but she didn't like him so much and she was always getting him in trouble.
 He would follow her everywhere, especially when she enticed him into going to places where he was not allowed.

-In the 41 years of our marriage, we've had 6 cats and 4 dogs and aquarium fish.
+In the over 44 years of our marriage, we've had 6 cats and 4 dogs and aquarium fish.
 There are stories for all of our pets but that's not really what this blog is about either.
 It's about the cats that are in residence, sort of, now.

 You see, I have a colony of feral cats.
 If you know anything about feral cats, you know they really aren't "mine" but they think they are.
 If you don't know anything about feral cats, read on because I'm going to tell you all about them.

-I have one daughter who is married and lives in Chicago with my two wonderful grandchildren.
+I have one daughter who is married and, for over 12 years, lived in Chicago with my two wonderful grandchildren.
 Now, there ought to be a law against your children living so far away and especially when they start having grandchildren.
 There's just something not quite right about that.
-So needless to say, we travel to Chicago quite a lot, at least 3-4 times a year.
+So needless to say, we traveled to Chicago quite a lot, at least 3-4 times a year, from 2000 until . . .

 I am a retired elementary music teacher.
-Retired 3 years ago and I love retirement!
+Retired in 2012 and I love retirement!
 I love to garden, read, and I have an online store at Teachers Pay Teachers where I am selling resources that I created over the 30 years I spent in the elementary music classroom.
+I also am a Side-by-Side independent coach in the Nashville public schools district, working with other elementary music teachers.